vMarkusK/Advanced-PRTG-Sensors/README.md

 # Contribute
 [*Back to top*](#Title)

-Contact me via any channel or create a pull request...
+Contact me via any channel or create a pull request.

 <a name="Structure">
 # Structure